Famous people from North East England of the past and present

 - The fourth brother, Colonel Sir Thomas Andrews Bradford DSO (1886-1966) who played cricket for Chester-le-Street and cricket and rugby for Durham County served at Ypres and was awarded a Distinguished Service Order medal (DSO) for his bravery.
 He was the only one of the Bradford brothers to survive the war.
 He was later a Deputy Lieutenant for County Durham.

 Alang the Scotswood Rrooood

-Opera singer (bass) born Annitsford in Northumberland.
-He started out in life as a joiner after moving south to Slough and joined a local operatic society in Windsor, later he became a professional singer.
+A bass opera singer born at Annitsford in Northumberland, Brannigan started out in life as a joiner after moving south to Slough.
+He joined a local operatic society in Windsor and went on to become a professional singer.
 He was best known for his roles in comic operas, though in the North East he is perhaps best remembered for his recorded rendition of Geordie Ridley’s Blaydon Races.

 Capable Landscape Man

-Lancelot ‘Capability Brown’ born at Kirkharle in Northumberland.
-World-famous landscape architect, whose nickname came from seeing the ‘capabilities’ of potential landscaping sites.
-Countless examples of his landscaped work can be seen throughout England including Harewood House, Blenheim Palace, Warwick Castle, Kew Gardens, Hampton Court, Highclere (better known to many as Downton Abbey) and Alnwick Castle.
+The world-famous landscape architect, Lancelot ‘Capability Brown’ was born at Kirkharle in Northumberland and acquired his nickname from seeing the ‘capabilities’ of potential landscaping sites.
+Countless examples of his landscaped work can be seen throughout England including Harewood House, Blenheim Palace, Warwick Castle, Kew Gardens, Hampton Court, Highclere (better known to many as TV’s Downton Abbey) and Alnwick Castle.